 If you want full control over tool selection, argument construction, and result synthesis, follow the Discovery → Schema → Execution loop below (typically in Execute mode with spending limits).

-This pattern enables your agent to find and use tools it has never seen before — true autonomous capability discovery at runtime.
+This pattern enables your agent to find and use tools it has never seen before, with true autonomous capability discovery at runtime.

 const systemPrompt = `You have access to the following tools:${tools.map(t => `Tool: ${t.name} (ID: ${t.id})Description: ${t.description}Price: ${t.price} USDCMethods:${t.mcpTools?.map(m => ` - ${m.name}: ${m.description} Arguments: ${JSON.stringify(m.inputSchema, null, 2)} Returns: ${JSON.stringify(m.outputSchema, null, 2)}`).join("\n") ??
 "No methods available"}`).join("\n---\n")}To use a tool, respond with a JSON object: { "toolId": "...", "toolName": "...", "args": {...} }`;